JonahWinkler/Winkler-CoreCompete-Project/README.md

 # Winkler CoreCompete Project

-This is Jonah WInkler I am a recent graduate of NCSU.
+This is Jonah Winkler I am a recent graduate of NCSU.